Heat pump + battery + EV: why a smart tariff alone is not enough

 Octopus's system sees your home as a single electricity meter.
 It dispatches cheap energy to your EV charger when prices are low.
 That is all it was designed to do, and it does it well.

 The heat pump has its own controller — a manufacturer app or a Modbus interface — that has no connection to Octopus.
 The battery has its own management system that responds to loads without knowing what caused them.
-These three systems have no shared coordination layer.
+These systems usually do not share enough context with each other.

-• Before an EV session: check battery state.
-If the battery is below a threshold that will be needed for heat pump support in the next 6 hours, hold the battery rather than letting it supply the EV load.
+- Before an EV session: check battery state.
+If the battery is below a threshold that may be needed for household demand later, hold the battery rather than letting it supply the EV load.

-• Before the heat pump's evening cycle: check whether the battery has recovered from overnight discharge.
+- Before a known high-demand period: check whether the battery has recovered from overnight discharge.
 If not, allow a partial grid import rather than running the battery below minimum useful charge.

-• During overnight cheap periods: prioritise battery charging to cover both heat pump and EV needs before the window closes.
+- During overnight cheap periods: prioritise battery charging to cover the home's expected demand before the window closes, where supported and customer-enabled.

 This is not a dramatic algorithmic overhaul.
-It is sequencing and awareness — decisions that a person could make manually if they had real-time data on all three systems at once, but that no individual device's controller can make because none of them can see the others.
+It is sequencing and awareness — decisions that a person could make manually if they had supported data and enough context in one place, but that no individual device's controller can make because none of them can see the others.

-With all four data sources visible, the coordination decisions become straightforward: the battery is protected before known heat pump cycles, EV sessions are allowed to proceed without draining the battery below its useful floor, and solar generation is preserved for evening demand where it has the highest value.
+With supported data sources visible, the decisions become clearer: the battery can be protected before expected high-demand periods, EV sessions can be handled without unnecessarily draining the battery below its useful floor, and solar generation can be preserved for evening demand where it has the highest value.

 Is this for every home?